 A Note on Drexel Co-op

-Effective July 1, 2010, any income earned while employed through Drexel Co-op will be excluded when calculating your estimated family contribution (EFC).
+Income earned while employed through Drexel Co-op will be excluded when calculating your Expected Family Contribution (EFC) on the FAFSA; however, you are still required to report your earnings on your FAFSA.
 EFC is used to determine one's level of eligibility for federal and institutional need-based aid.